HomeCourse, , Family Therapy for ADHD: From Childhood Through Launching

 • Former board member, CHADD

-• Frequent international speaker (350+ presentations across nine countries)
+• Frequent international speaker (850+ presentations and podcast interviews across nine countries)

 • Faculty, Coach Approach Training Institute